osneo/oooii/Ouroboros/External/tlsf/Readme.txt

 details of tlsf_memalign, there is worst-case behavior when requesting small (<16 byte) blocks aligned to 8-byte boundaries.
-Overuse of memalign will generally increase fragmentation, but this particular case will leave lots of unusable "holes" in the heap.
+Overuse of memalign will generally increase fragmentation, but this particular case will leave lots of unusable "holes" in the pool.
 The solution would be to internally align all blocks to 8 bytes, but this will require significantl changes to the implementation.
 Contact me if you are interested.

 History
 -------
+2014/02/08 - v3.0
+   * This version is based on improvements from 3DInteractive GmbH
+   * Interface changed to allow more than one memory pool
+   * Separated pool handling from control structure (adding, removing, debugging)
+   * Control structure and pools can still be constructed in the same memory block
+   * Memory blocks for control structure and pools are checked for alignment
+   * Added functions to retrieve control structure size, alignment size, min and max block size, overhead of pool structure, and overhead of a single allocation
+   * Minimal Pool size is tlsf_block_size_min() + tlsf_pool_overhead()
+   * Pool must be empty when it is removed, in order to allow O(1) removal

+2011/10/20 - v2.0
+   * 64-bit support
+   * More compiler intrinsics for ffs/fls
+   * ffs/fls verification during TLSF creation in debug builds

 2008/04/04 - v1.9
    * Add tlsf_heap_check, a heap integrity check
    * Support a predefined tlsf_assert macro